zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-masterdetailsbrowse.md

 There is no need to get the results of the fetch and replace the items in the grid because the grid's `items` array has a reference to the `items` array of the view.
 The view will update its `items` array as soon as the fetch is complete.

 The rest of the code demonstrates that the grid has been configured to activate any of the websites when they are clicked.
-The `id` of the website that is activated is sent to the details child blade as an input.
-For more information about the details child blade, see [#implementing-the-detail-view](#implementing-the-detail-view).
+The `id` of the selected website is sent to the details child blade as an input.

 ### Implementing the detail view